waterbycounty

 What's happening with rivers in Osceola County right now?

-Osceola County's primary USGS streamgage on the MUSKEGON RIVER is currently reading 1,750 cubic feet per second — 165% of the long-term mean of 1,064.07 cfs.
+Osceola County's primary USGS streamgage on the MUSKEGON RIVER has a pipeline snapshot of 1,750 cubic feet per second — 165% of the long-term mean of 1,064.07 cfs.
 This is well above typical — often a signal of recent precipitation or storm runoff.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Osceola County water compare to the Michigan average?